justtakingsomenotes/mynotes/linuxbible.md

 ## Ch 7 Writing simple shell scripts

 Complex shell scripts are slower than compiled programs, consider scripting
 with Python.
+Options may be specified and everything after the options is
+referred to as command-line argument.

-To run a script:
+To run a script (example script below):

-- use filename as an argument, e.g. `bash [filename]` OR
+- Use filename as an argument, e.g. `bash [filename]`, stolen from
+`man bash`, "Arguments" section: `bash`assumes that [filename] above is the
+1st argument, being set to `$0` and that [filename] contains Shell commands.
+Successful comman execution or executing no command at all results in
+`exit status 0`.
+Bash tries to open [filename] in the $PWD.
+If the file is not
+there, Bash follows along the $PATH.

+OR

-- have the name of the interpreter in the first line of the script preceded
+- Have the name of the interpreter in the first line of the script preceded
 with the shebang characters aka `#!` (e.g. `#!/bin/bash`) with the script
 being executable, using `chmod +x [filename]`

-- stolen from German "shebank" wikipedia page: `#!/usr/bin/env python` would
+- Stolen from German "shebang" wikipedia page: `#!/usr/bin/env python` would
 use the machine's local environment, i.e. $PATH to find out where Python can
 be found on the local machine.

-options may be specified and everything after the options is referred to as
-command-line argument
+This is useful when the script is supposed to
+run on different machines with a different folder structure.

+Example script #1, taking user input:

+`#!/bin/bash`
+`read -p "Type three things: " var1 var2 var3`
+`echo "Here is what you typed: $var1 $var2 and finally $var3"`

+Example script #2, taking arguments and doing stuff as commented:

+`#!/bin/bash`
+`# Script to echo out stuff`
+`echo "First argument is $1, second is $2."`
+`echo "The command itself is $0."`
+`echo "The number of parameters is $#."`
+`echo "All arguments given were $@."`
+`DATESET=$\`date\``
+`sleep 5`
+`DATEREAD=$(date)`
+`echo $DATEREAD #5 seconds more because of sleep and the brackets`
+`echo $DATESET #this date and time is set when $DATESET is defined because of the backticks`
+`echo -e "The exit status of the last command executed was $?`
+`where zero means that said command was executed succesfully and`
+`anything other than zero means something went wrong, see bash man page.`
+`Newlines can be made using echo with the -e parameter and n with`
+`a backslash in front."`

 # Bible p.
 153, do update script, continue formatting here
 # for comments in the script
 echo - place an echo with quotes at the beginning of lines within a body of a loop to see what's going on, no permanent changes are made that way